vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

    - `--upgrade_meta_server`: Specifies the addresses of the new Meta servers that you started in step 6.

-   - `--upgrade_version`: If the old Nebula Graph version is v1.2.0, set the parameter value to `1`.
+   - `--upgrade_version`: If the old NebulaGraph version is v1.2.0, set the parameter value to `1`.
 If the old version is v2.0.0-RC1, set the value to `2`.
 Do not set the value to other numbers.

   !!! danger